With an aesthetic inspired by the Vacheron Constantin 222 from the late 1970s — the Overseas debuted in 1996.

-Introduced in 2018, the white on black “reverse panda” dial was an interesting design choice considering that generally black on white “true panda” dials are more popular.
-Panda-type dials, whether regular or reverse, provide excellent contrast, making the chronograph indications particularly easy to read, a result of a pragmatic need within the motorsports at the time, not purely for aesthetics.
+Introduced in 2018, the white-on-black “reverse panda” dial was an interesting design choice considering that generally black-on-white “true panda” dials are more popular.
+Panda-type dials, whether regular or reverse, provide excellent contrast, making the chronograph indications particularly easy to read, a result of a pragmatic need within the motorsports in the 1960s, not purely for aesthetics.
 Although the silvery-white azurage stamped subdials, with black markers for the small seconds (9 o’clock), chronograph minute counter (3 o’clock), and chronograph hour counter (6 o’clock) — look really good.
-One of the most aesthetically pleasing details on the dial are the silver rings that surround the three subdials, raised approximately 2 mm above the counters.
+One of the most aesthetically pleasing details on the dial is the silver rings that surround the three subdials, raised approximately 2 mm above the counters.
 As someone that almost always prefers a reverse panda look, I love it.
 That said, I can envision the Overseas Chronograph with a true panda dial, and it would look equally incredible.

 According to Vacheron Constantin, the caliber 5200 — which powers the latest generation of Overseas Chronograph — is the result of a five-year development process.
 The caliber is 5200 is certified with the Geneva Hallmark and is “distinguished itself by its sophistication and superlative hand-made finishing.”